QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 ## Invoice creation and P2P token {#invoice}

-You can issue invoices to any QIWI wallet by using [P2P invoices API](https://developer.qiwi.com/ru/p2p-payments/#create).
+You can issue invoices to any QIWI wallet by using [P2P invoices API](/en/p2p-payments/#create).
 Use [special P2P token](#p2p-token) for authorization in P2P invoices API.

 ### How to get P2P token {#p2p-token}

 Authorize on [p2p.qiwi.com](https://p2p.qiwi.com), or use the given request.
-You may also specify [Invoice payment callbacks URL](https://developer.qiwi.com/ru/p2p-payments/#notification) in this request.
+You may also specify [Invoice payment callbacks URL](/en/p2p-payments/#notification) in this request.

-The method returns P2P tokens for using with Payment form and with P2P API in `PublicKey` and `SecretKey` fields of the response.
+The method returns P2P tokens for using with [Payment form](/en/p2p-payments/#http) and with P2P API in `PublicKey` and `SecretKey` fields of the response, respectively.

 Use [QIWI Wallet API token](#auth_data) for authorization.